brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 _Figure 1: Topology diagram._

 ## North-bound without flooding reduction

-Consider the TIEs that are flooded north-bound by some leaf node, let's pick leaf-1-1 for the sake of discussion (shaded red in the diagram below).
+Consider the TIEs that are flooded north-bound by some leaf node, let's pick leaf-1-1 for the sake of discussion (shaded red in figure 2 below).
 Leaf-1-1 will flood its TIEs to each of its four north-bound parent spines, which are spine-1-1, spine-1-2, spine-1-3, and spine-1-4.
 Each of those four spines, in turn, will propagate the TIEs further north-bound to each of their four north-bound parent super-spines, which are super-1, super-2, super-3, and super-4.
 This flooding of TIEs is shown by the red arrows below.

 Each super-spine receives four copies of each leaf TIE.
-In the diagram below you can see that super-1, for example, receives four identical copies of the TIEs from leaf-1-1 (red arrows) and also four identical copies of the TIEs from leaf-1-2 (green arrows).
+In figure 2 below you can see that super-1, for example, receives four identical copies of the TIEs from leaf-1-1 (red arrows) and also four identical copies of the TIEs from leaf-1-2 (green arrows).